July 17–August 7, 2021

 Is there a multi-sibling discount?

 Yes!
-If more than one sibling from a family registers for the same class, family’s can receive $100 off every registration after the first.
-For example: Student #1 at the early bird rate- $950.
-Students #2, #3, etc. at the early bird rate- $850 each.
-For details and to receive a coupon code, contact us at [email protected] or call (903) 636-2000.
+If more than one sibling from a family registers for the same class, families can receive $100 off every registration after the first.
+To request a coupon code for registration, email [email protected] or call (903) 636-2000.

 Who can enroll in the course?